 - Open research data infrastructure and services

-The SCOSS Board recognizes these types as priorities in this call.
-At the same time, it remains open to receiving applications coming from other types of services that address other themes outlined in the SCOSS strategic plan.
+At the same time, SCOSS remains open to receiving applications coming from other types of services that address other themes outlined in the SCOSS strategic plan.

 EOI APPLICATION PROCEDURE

 Candidate organisations which are interested in seeking SCOSS funding are invited to complete the initial Expression of Interest (EOI) Form.
 Organisations that were unsuccessful in a previous round are invited to resubmit as appropriate.
 Organisations can learn more about the process and benefits by contacting firstname.lastname@example.org to arrange a time to discuss their questions and application ideas prior to submission.